 We have developed a technology that allows an unlimited number of I2S or other serial channels to be streamed into PC via USB 3.0 without using FPGA or XMOS chips.
 This technology is used in our Radio-monitoring solution where we can monitor more than 100 FM or DAB+ stations simultaneously.
 It is also possible to install 16/24/32-bit ADC with I2S-output or integrate a microphone array with I2S.

-It is possible to use this technology with automotive RF-tuners: STA709, STA710, TDA7707, TDA7708, Si476x, Si479x or LV25810PEB that provide the digital I/Q-output via I2S.
-Typical such chips provide about 500 kHz BW signal for further signal processing.
-All channels can be locked to a common clock.
-In this case, all channels will decode simultaneously and parallel.
+It is possible to use this technology with automotive RF-tuners: STA709, STA710, TDA7707, TDA7708, Si476x, Si479x or LV25810PEB that provide digital I/Q-output via I2S.
+Typical such chips support about 500 kHz BW signal for further signal processing.
+All channels can be locked to a common clock and decode simultaneously and parallel.
 No need to use external synchronisation source if the number of channels does not exceed 30 channels.
 If there are more than 30 channels, it is necessary to use an external synchronisation source for the time-alignment of channels.
 Tuner PLLs are also locked to the common reference clock but due to PLL-implementation with the internal VCOs, PLLs are not phase-synchronised.
 It is necessary to provide an external synchronisation source and calibrate the phase after every reset or frequency change.

 We evaluated the above mentioned components and decided for own development.
 Recently we developed a prototype of 25-channels per USB port (multi-usb synchronisation is also possible) receiver with a frequency range 85 MHz – 2.700 MHz (85 – 4.200 MHz using an alternative wideband synthesizer) and 32-bit, 2-channel, 768 kHz sampling, differential input A/D converter per channel.
 Please contact us if you have interesting application scenarios for such receiver.